 History of Ship 244 Dawn Treader

-It all started with a few Boy Scout of Troop 244 looking for new adventures and a way to continue their friendships after they aged out of Boy Scouts.
+It all started in 2007 with a few Boy Scouts of Troop 244 looking for new adventures and a way to continue their friendships after they aged out of Boy Scouts.
 One of the former scout masters of their troop had been a sea scout back in his youth, so the boys recruited him to help lead this new unit.
-The the Ship was chartered by Peace Presbyterian Church in Cary, NC and in 2008 it had 10 youth members, 5 males and 5 females.
+The Ship was chartered by Peace Presbyterian Church in Cary, NC and in 2008 it had 10 youth members, 5 males and 5 females.

 The first boat that the ship owned was a donated 26′ swing-keel Clipper that came with a trailer.
 Before we took it sailing we had the boat surveyed to try to find any potential problems.
 Turns out that this was a good move on the part of the sea scouts as this boat ended up having a rotten keel right near where the keel connected with the fiberglass hull.
 The laminated layers of iron that made up the keel were starting to separate.
 If we had taken it out on the water with out knowing this, there was a strong possibility that a tack could have snapped the keel, capsized the boat and had serious injury to the scouts.